-Sampling rate is another key consideration with regard to data fidelity required for practicing DFA technology.
+Sample rate is another key consideration for practicing DFA technology.
 As with most such considerations, there are tradeoffs involved.
-Every data sample must be acquired, moved, managed, and processed by the processor.
-Applications like conventional overcurrent relays are interested in fundamental frequency current and do not require high sample rates.
-Early digital relays used very limited sample rates, such as four samples per cycle.
-These devices were able to perform their protective function adequately with this limited sample rate.
-Over time sample rates have increased significantly, largely because it was recognized that sampled currents and voltages could be stored and used for other purposes.
-However many protective relay implementations still do not have adequate sample rates to provide for full practice of DFA technology, because of the relatively broadband signals that the DFA uses.
+Each data sample must be acquired, moved, managed, and processed by the processor, and these data handling and analysis requirements are roughly proportional to sample rate.
+Applications like conventional overcurrent relays are interested in fundamental frequency current and do not require fast sample rates.
+Early digital relays used slow rates, such as four samples per cycle.
+They could perform their protective function with this limited sample rate.
+Over time, sample rates have increased significantly, largely because it was recognized that sampled currents and voltages could be stored and used for other purposes.
+However, many protective relays still have insufficient sample rates for full practice of DFA technology, because of the relatively broadband signals that the DFA uses.